MuhammadHelmyOmar/Authorship-Identification/ideas.md

 - Topic Analysis
   - Topical (dis-)similarity between authors
   - Making sure it is not turning into a topic classification task (balance is important)
-  - Measure the difference between two authors' topic probability distribution (using KL divergence).
+  - Measure the difference between the two authors' topic probability distribution (using KL divergence).
 - Style Analysis

 # Classifier